vmware-archive/vsphere-storage-for-docker/docs/index.md

 vDVS abstracts underlying enterprise class storage and makes it available as docker volumes to a cluster of hosts running in vSphere environment

+## vFile volume plugin for Docker

+vFile volume plugin for Docker provides simultaneous persistent volume access between hosts in the same Docker Swarm cluster for the base volume plugin service such as vDVS. vFile allows users to utilize vFile volumes with no extra configuration effort.
+The user experience of vFile volumes is the same as any other type of docker volumes.
+Furthermore, vFile volume plugin comes with high availability, scalability, and load balancing support.

+Same as vDVS, vFile volume plugin is also integrated with [Docker Volume Plugin framework](https://docs.docker.com/engine/extend/plugins_volume/).

+More details about the usage of vFile can be found at [vFile userguide](https://github.com/vmware/docker-volume-vsphere/blob/master/docs/user-guide/vfile-plugin.md).

 ## Documentation Version

 The documentation here is for the latest release.
 The current master documentation can be found in jekyll/markdown format in [jekyll-docs folder](https://github.com/vmware/docker-volume-vsphere/tree/gh-pages/jekyll-docs).
 For older releases, browse to [releases](https://github.com/vmware/docker-volume-vsphere/releases) select the release, click on the tag for the release and browse the docs folder.